mavolin/Maxon/README.md

     /*
     If at least one field is annotated with @Serialize, only the fields annotated with @Serialize will be serialize.
-If no field is annotated with @Serialize, all fields will be serialize.
+If no field is annotated with @Serialize, all fields will be serialized.
      */
     @Serialize
     private String str;